skyefugate/2025-12-SecDSM-AI-Talk/README.md

 ## Want More?

 I wrote a <a href="https://fugate.dev" target="_blank">full blog post</a> about this with the practical how-to guide, real examples, and lessons learned (including the time AI `rm -rf`'d my data directory).

-The actual prompts I used are coming soon.
-The examples in the talk were simplified for readability — the real ones are 150+ lines with detailed instructions, context, and formatting rules.

 ## Questions?